Skip to content

 JULY 1985

 My favourite film of all time; the animated adaptation of my favourite book.
-This film is certainly a slow-paced journey, and it isn't to everyone's taste for sure, but it's my most beloved.
-It holds an eternal place in my heart.
+The story is certainly slow-paced, and it isn't to everyone's taste, for sure, but it's my most beloved.
+It holds an eternal place in my heart!

 The story follows Giovanni and Campanella as they journey through the Milky Way galaxy by train, exploring themes of kindness, self-sacrifice, death/rebirth, and finding meaning in life itself.